rborden-appsec/yawast/docs/index.md

 `docker pull adamcaudill/yawast`

-It's strongly recommended that you review the [installation](/installation/) documentation, to make sure you have the proper dependencies.
+It's strongly recommended that you review the [installation](/installation/) page, to ensure you have the proper dependencies.

 ## Documentation